eddmann/eddmann.github.io/_posts/2014/2014-02-10-implementing-basic-python-decorators-in-php.md

 ---
 layout: post
-title: "Implementing Basic Python Decorators in PHP"
+title: 'Implementing Basic Python Decorators in PHP'
-meta: "Implementing Python Decorators as a thought-experiment in PHP"
+meta: 'Implementing Python Decorators as a thought-experiment in PHP'
 ---

 Having just stepped into the world of Python I think it is only human-nature to compare, if not contemplate solutions to, discovered given strengths in a more familiar language.
 My familiar language being of-course PHP, I thought it would be a good thought experiment to see if I could design a basic decorator implementation in the language.
 Decorators, as discussed in [another post](/posts/using-basic-auth-and-decorators-in-pythons-flask/), are an easy concept to explain.
 Simply put they wrap specified functions with other functions, providing a means to compose new functions in a succinct manner.

 <!--more-->

 ## The Implementation